Navexa/documentation/index.md

 </body>
 </html>
 ```
-3. Embed your custom component
-4. Customize the styles according to the following per-component style-guide below.

 ## CSS Styles
 Each component primarily uses css variables to customise the theme.
 Each of the variables following can be used to style and decorate the portfolio component: